MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

       - Select the checkbox for **Apply sensitivity label**

-      - In the dropdown select **General-Anyone (unrestricted)**
+      - In the dropdown select **Highly Confidential-Project - Falcon**

    - Repeat the same process for **Microsoft SharePoint Online**

       - Select the checkbox for **Apply sensitivity label**

-      - Select **Highly Confidential-Project Falcon** from the dropdown
+      - Select **Highly Confidential-Project - Falcon** from the dropdown

 1. Select **Create** to finish creating the file policy.

-You've created a file policy that applies a general sensitivity label to files shared externally in SharePoint and OneDrive.
+You've created a file policy that applies a highly confidential sensitivity label to externally shared files located in the Mark 8 Project folders in SharePoint and OneDrive.
 Once a matching file is detected, Defender for Cloud Apps will apply the label automatically.